Brake Calipers - How Do They Work?

 Take the brakes on an old road bike: A bike’s brakes operate with two pads, either side of the rim of the wheel.
 When you squeeze the brake lever, the brake pads squeeze together and press against the rim of the bicycle wheel and uses fiction to slow the bike down.

 It’s this exact same principle that is used in a car’s brakes.

 However, as it would be rather impractical and dangerous to have a braking mechanism on the outside of a car’s wheel, they have the trusty brake rotor (or disc).

-Instead, car brake calipers and pads are much bigger, much stronger and capable of enduring exponentially more pressure and heat than their two wheeled counterparts.
+It's for this reason car brake calipers and pads are much bigger, much stronger and capable of enduring exponentially more pressure and heat than their two wheeled counterparts.
 They facilitate different kind of stopping power.